gotthardp/rabbitmq-lvc-management/README.md

 (x-lvc) keeps track of the last value that was published with each routing key, and when a queue is bound, it automatically enqueues the last value for the binding key.

-This plug-in enables access to the x-lvc cache via the HTTP API.
+This plug-in implements an HTTP API for accessing the last published values.

 Data published with a routing *key* to an x-lvc *exchange* at *vhost* can be accessed via HTTP GET: